White spots on the nipple can be sore, but gentle care can help you keep breastfeeding.

 Breastfeed your baby as often and for as long as they need.

-If you need to express, aim to express only as much breastmilk as your baby needs.
+If you express, aim to express only as much milk as your baby needs.

 Mitchell, K. B., & Johnson, H. M. (2020).
 Breast pathology that contributes to dysfunction of human lactation: A spotlight on nipple blebs.
 Journal of Mammary Gland Biology and Neoplasia, 25(2), 79–83. https://physicianguidetobreastfeeding.org/wp-content/uploads/2021/08/Nippleblebs.pdf